arangodb/docs/3.10/data-science.md

 When applying machine learning on a graph, you can predict connections, get better product recommendations, and also classify vertices, edges, and graphs.

-GraphML can answer questions like
+GraphML can answer questions like:
 - _**Is there a connection between person X and person Y?**_
 - _**Will a customer churn?**_
 - _**Is this particular transaction Anomalous?**_